digitalnsw/research-help/recruitment/index.md

 If you'd like to use the recruitment service once it goes live, you can [register your interest](https://forms.gle/UFhcuZURNnW6KCjB7).

-We're in the process of building the recruitment list.
-We can't open the list up to researchers until we have enough participants on the list, so it might be a while before the service goes live.
-If we don't have enough people on the list researchers will just end up talking to the same people!
+We're in the process of building the recruitment list, so it might be a while before the service goes live.
+We can't open the list up to researchers until we have enough people signed up.
+If we don't have enough people on the list researchers will just end up talking to the same people.

 ## We need your help